-CSD2701 Introduction to Psychology (5 credits)
+CSD2702 Introduction to Psychology (6 credits) Prerequisite (s): None

 This module introduces major topics in psychology, specifically as they relate to cognition and learning.
 These topics include perception, cognition, personality and social psychology, and biological aspects of behaviour.
 Students are also introduced to human information processing, memory, problem solving, attention, perception, and imagery.
 Other topics covered may include mental representation and transformation, language processing, and concept formation.